kiselevskaya/Bioinformatics/finding_hidden_messages_in_DNA/README.md

         7 - AAAACT ([0*(4^5)] + [0*(4^4)] + [0*(4^3)] + [0*(4^2)] + [1*(4^1)] + [3*(4^0)])

     number_to_pattern(number, k)
+        When computing pattern (eg. number_to_pattern(9904, 7)), divide 9904 by 4 to obtain a quotient of 2476 and a remainder of 0.
+        This remainder represents the final nucleotide of pattern, or NumberToSymbol(0) = A.
+        Then iterate this process, dividing each subsequent quotient by 4, overall times dividing equal k.
+        The symbols in the nucleotide column, read upward from the bottom, yield pattern 'GCGGTAA'.

         To go backward from a base-anything number, you divide the final number (5437  in this case) by the base, 4,  k = 7 times, keeping track of the remainder: ﻿﻿
         5437 / 4 = 1359 R 1
         1359 / 4 = 339 R 3